cbackescom/SalesforceERD/README.md

 ## Overview

-The ERD generator parses Salesforce object metadata and creates Graphviz diagrams that follow the established styling standards found in the project documentation.
+The ERD generator parses Salesforce object metadata and creates DOT (Graphviz) diagrams that can be rendered as images in multiple formats.
 It supports:

 - **Standard Objects**: Salesforce standard objects (Account, Contact, etc.)
 - **Custom Objects**: Project-specific custom objects (ending in `__c`)